datawire/reference-infrastructure-fabric/README.md

 #### Wait for the Kubernetes cluster to form

 The Kubernetes cluster provisions asynchronously so even though Terraform exited almost immediately it's not likely that the cluster itself is running.
 To determine if the cluster is up you need to poll the API server.
-The script `bin/wait_up.py` provides a simple one line solution for this problem.
+You can do this by running `kubectl cluster-info` which will eventually return the API server address.

 ### How can I make this cheaper?